 The pedals on the Frog 43 are plastic with reasonably good grips for trainers or wellie boots to adhere to.
 Another plus point for plastic pedals is that they’re kinder to shins than metal ones when the inevitable bumps and scrapes happen.
 Minimising skin loss is always a good thing!

-Weight – how easy is it to lift a Frog 43 Union Jack kids bike?
+Weight – how easy is it to lift a Frog 43 kids bike?

 Frog’s website lists the Frog 43 as weighing in at 6.3kg.
-Now this doesn’t state whether it’s with or without pedals so we weighed it ourselves just to be sure and, sure enough it came in at 6.3kg WITH pedals fitted.
+Now, this doesn’t state whether it’s with or without pedals so we weighed it ourselves just to be sure and, sure enough, it came in at 6.3kg WITH pedals fitted.
 I’d say that’s pretty respectable.
+(EDITORS NOTE – Since this review was written, the bike has been updated and now the stated weight is 6.48kg.

 How does the Frog 43 Union Jack kids bike perform?